 You won’t find an explanation of ‘meaning’, nor detailed discussions of manufacture, but hopefully any disappointment will be assuaged by learning new ways of thinking about the pieces.
 Rather than focusing on possible interpretations of Neolithic Art as a sort of code from the past, Thomas teaches us to consider the ways in which it was used and how it may have functioned as part of everyday life.

 This is done through three different examinations: first, the processes of incorporating material into Neolithic structures; second, the lifespan (often brief) of art as a visible element; and third the wider context of community and identity in Neolithic Orkney.

 We are never going to know exactly what the makers of the ‘Brodgar Butterfly’ or the Skara Brae Lozenges meant by them, just as we don’t know what Leonardo intended to convey in the Mona Lisa’s smile, or Banksy with his graffiti.
 But we can start to think about the roles that these pieces of art played in relationship to their surroundings and those who frequented them.

 In this way, Thomas has identified very specific and differing forms of creation and deposition.
 For me perhaps the most surprising elements are the ways in which design appears to be less important than creation, and existence more important than visibility.
 Is this indeed ‘art’ as we understand it?
 Only in the way in which a hidden tattoo or plasterer’s doodle might be so defined.

-Published by Archaeopress, this publication forms the first in a series by the University of the Highlands and Islands Archaeology Institute and it is available in print and e-format from www.archaeopress.com and is priced at £45 for the paperback and £19 for the eBook.
+Published by Archaeopress, this publication forms the first in a series by the UHI Archaeology Institute and it is available in print from www.archaeopress.com.
+An electronic version can be downloaded here.